Facts you should know when working with an x-ray device

 X-rays and gamma rays, like light, represent energy transmitted in a wave without the movement of material, just as heat and light from a fire or the sun travels through space.
 X-rays and gamma rays are virtually identical except that X-rays do not come from the atomic nucleus.
 Unlike light, they both have great penetrating power and can pass through the human body.
 Thick barriers of concrete, lead or water are used as protection from them.

 Alpha particles have a positive electrical charge and are emitted from naturally occurring heavy elements such as uranium and radium, as well as from some man-made elements.
 Because of their relatively large size, alpha particles collide readily with matter and lose their energy quickly.
 They therefore have little penetrating power and can be stopped by the first layer of skin or a sheet of paper.
 However, if they are taken into the body, for example by breathing or swallowing, alpha particles can affect the body’s cells.
-Inside the body, because they give up their energy over a relatively short distance, alpha particles can inflict more biological damage than
+Inside the body, because they give up their energy over a relatively short distance, alpha particles can inflict more biological damage than other radiations.

 Cosmic radiation consist of a variety of very energetic particles including protons which bombard the earth from outer space.
 They are more intense at higher altitudes than at sea level where the earth’s atmosphere is most dense and gives the greatest protection.